This is why I just reached the limits of my ability to absorb garbage.

 I ran into the re-airing of your TV show in the middle of the night.

-Uh I want to respond to the lady who is mad at you and defend you for not bashing Trump.
+I want to respond to the lady who is mad at you and defend you for not bashing Trump.

-Uh you've been hitting the nail on the head as to why we support him.
+You've been hitting the nail on the head as to why we support him.

-Uh we um we don't think Trump is some kind of drop-bed conservative at all.
+We don't think Trump is some kind of drop-bed conservative at all.

-You know, I that's exactly I've tried to tell so many people that that's not why Trump is being overwhelmingly nothing to do with uh with conservatism, and the fact that you've been here that long proves that you know exactly why Trump's working.
+And the fact that you've been here that long proves that you know exactly why Trump's working.

 And here's something interesting, too.

-It's a modern-day pop culture clash with modern day religion.
+It's a modern-day pop culture clash with modern-day religion.

 Friday is the 25th.

-This is Tuesday, so in three days, Apple will ship.
+So in three days, Apple will ship.

 Well, they may be in shipping now, but in three days, new iPhones will deliver to people's homes or businesses after they pre-ordered them last week.